xyjiang970/SparkCoders/databaseday2/README.md

 For Mac users:
 - Mine is DATABASE_URL="postgresql://postgres:postgres@localhost:5432/test_db"
+- npx prisma migrate dev --name initial_seeding (you don't exactly need to call it "initial seeding", you can name it anything you want here).

 For Windows users:
 - You can have DATABASE_URL="postgresql://postgres:password@localhost:5432/test_db" (make sure password is in the string!)